-- Value/number of local residential mortgages and current activity in that market (compared to total local mortgages) (a measure of market share); - As above but in relation to lending to local businesses; and - Level of provision of core retail and business banking services, using call "retail deposits" as an indicator (full transactional current accounts, overdrafts and loans, cheque facilities i.e. extent of retail banking services).
+- Value/number of local residential mortgages and current activity in that market (compared to total local mortgages for the sector) (a measure of market share); - As above but in relation to lending to local businesses; and - Level of provision of core retail and business banking services, using call "retail deposits" as an indicator (full transactional current accounts, overdrafts and loans, cheque facilities i.e. extent of retail banking services).

-In addition to the above the Authority considers qualitative factors such as whether a bank is key to providing the financial infrastructure for the Isle of Man (e.g. payments systems, banknote issuance for the Government, extent of local branch network for the community, or is it the sole or one of only a few providers of specialist services to other key sectors of the economy).
+In addition to the above, the Authority considers qualitative factors such as:

+- Whether a bank is key to providing the financial infrastructure for the Isle of Man (e.g. payments systems, banknote issuance for the Government); - The extent of the local branch network for the community; or - Is it the sole or one of only a few providers of specialist services to other key sectors of the economy.

 A full list of qualitative indicators is contained in annex 1.